btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ### How many users can use Lightning Network in BTCPay?

+On a self-hosted server, you can use only one internal Lightning node.
+Server owners can use the same Lightning node for an unlimited number of stores tied to their admin account.

 Since version 1.0.3.128, a BTCPay Server host can enable it's registrants to use the internal Lightning Network node.
-It can be enabled in Server Settings > Policies > Allow non-admins to use the internal lightning node in their stores
+It can be enabled in Server Settings > Policies > Allow non-admins to use the internal lightning node in their stores.

 ![Enable LN for Others](../img/ThirdPartyEnableLNOthers.png)